Logiqx/gps-guides/detective.md

 - $GPVTG - Track made good and Ground speed
 - $GPZDA - GNSS Time & Date

-A few possible NMEA commands were also spotted, possibly for initializing the SiRFstar III or debugging:
+A few possible NMEA commands were also spotted, possibly for initializing the SiRFstar III or to facilitate debugging:

-- $PLSC - Locosys xxx?
+- $PLSC - Locosys prefix?
-- $PLSR - Locosys restart?
+- $PLSR - Locosys prefix?
 - $PSRF - SiRF prefix

-The firmware included a lot of obvious debugging messages and it was noted that there was a reference to SiRFDRive.
+The firmware included a lot of obvious debug messages and it was noted that there was also a reference to SiRFDRive.

-You may recall seeing EHVE in m/s x 10<sup>2</sup> (SiRFDRive only) in message ID 41 (geodetic navigation data) of the SiRF binary protocol.
+You may recall seeing EHVE in m/s x 10<sup>2</sup> in message ID 41 (geodetic navigation data, SiRFDRive only) of the SiRF binary protocol.

-There were no references to either MediaTek, MTK or $PMTK are in the firmware.
+There were no references to either MediaTek, MTK or $PMTK in the GT-31 firmware.

-Significantly there were NMEA prefixes listed either, suggesting use of the SiRF binary protocol.
+Significantly there were no common NMEA prefixes listed either, suggesting use of the SiRF binary protocol when reading the GPS outputs.